 As fun as it can be to get the whole class involved, it certainly becomes more difficult to control.
 We suggest from 4 to 12 guests is a good, manageable number for an online tween birthday where everyone can still be seen and heard.

 - Make sure your attendees know how to use the technology before you start.
 A good idea can be if the parents quickly jump on a meeting the night before to test how it works before jumping straight into the party.

-- In your invite not only specify the start time but expected length of the call, how they will dial in and in case parents are unfamiliar with the platform you are using some simple instructions how to connect their device including mute/unmute button and how to add their name.
+- In your invite not only specify the start time but the expected length of the call, how they will dial in and in case parents are unfamiliar with the platform you are using some simple instructions on how to connect their device including mute/unmute button, and how to add their name.

 - Give parents reassurance that the party will be fully supervised on your end.

 - Provide a list of any materials guests might need – make sure if you are going to play any games (more below!) that all participants have the materials they need to hand.

 Getting ready for your virtual Zoom birthday party

 Make sure in the hour before your party is due to begin: